adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 The social authentication providers should now all be configured to handle a web-based or server-flow authentication request.
 There are times when configuring a client-flow authentication is different.
-We'll point those out when we get to them. ### Enterprise Authentication
+We will point those out when we get to them.

 ### <a name="enterpriseauth"></a>Enterprise Authentication